gelatodigital/gelato-raas-aa/README.md

-# Gelato Raas Starter-Kit
+# Gelato Raas Account Abstraction with Safe

-This starter helps to quick start developing on OpTest Please visit the public [website](https://raas.gelato.network/rollups/details/public/optestnet) and the [Block explorer](https://blockscout.op-testnet.gelato.digital)
+This starter helps to quick start developing on Gelato Raas with Safe account Abstraction

 ## Funding
 You would need Sepolia test Eth.
 Please go to one of these faucets and grab some eth: